rbhachu/redux-multi-step-form/README.md

 <br />

 ### How you would add new pages?
-The app uses a 'views' approach, so new components can easily be added to the signup view page by linking to new components from the componenets directory.
+The app uses a 'views' approach, so new components can easily be added to the signup view page by linking to new components from the components directory.
 Then also adding them to the progress component in the signup views page too.
 <br />

 ### How you would implement going back a page?